nehaalpine/hello-world/README.md

 # hello-world
 just another repository
 hii here neha
-i am new to the git working with basic commandsand dockers
+i am new to the git working with basic commands and dockers